yonkornilov/AndroidTagGroup/README.md

 #### How to detect tag click event?

 Implement a callback interface: `TagGroup.OnTagClickListener`, and set the listener via `setOnTagClickListener()`.

+#### Important changes in v1.6.0

+- `void onAppend()` in `onTagChangedListener` is now `boolean onAppend()` This is useful if you want to check if a new tag is valid before adding to the list of tags.
+For instance, in a TagGroup of links, you may want to ensure that new tags are valid links, this is the right place do so.
+If you are not interested in validating your tags, you can just return `true`.

+- Fixed issue where tag is not submitted with enter key on some keyboards.

 # Build